siliconrockstar/showconfig/README.md

 # showconfig
-Tiny Magento module that will dump the global config object if you append the GET parameter ?showConfig=1
+Tiny Magento module that will dump the global config object if you append the GET parameter ?showConfig=1 to the URL